5/7/2025

 Chief Financial Officer

-Yeah, I mean, I can't comment specifically on the 10 to 15% except to say that our thoughts are this, is that first of all, the money that's largely being spent now by academic is probably four quarters to come from grants that have already been approved and released.
-So we're really talking about the impact of probably calendar 26 and beyond with regards to whatever gets decided upon with regards to NIH budgets.
-And as a reminder, and I think everyone understands this history, but I'll repeat it.
-This has happened before in a prior Trump administration where there were severe cuts proposed and a bipartisan Congress actually increased budgets every single year.
+Yeah, I mean, I can't comment specifically on the 10 to 15%, except to say that our thoughts are this, is that, you know, first of all, the money that's largely being spent now by academic and probably for quarters to come are from grants that have already been approved and released.
+So we're really talking about the impact of, you know, probably calendar year 26 and beyond with regards to whatever gets decided upon with regards to NIH budgets.
+And as a reminder, and I think everyone understands this history, but I'll repeat it, this has happened before in a prior Trump administration where there were severe cuts proposed and a bipartisan Congress actually increased budgets every single year.
 So again, I think it's a bit overblown with regards to what the impact of budgets will be.
-But in the meantime, it's understandable that and we have several members of our board who come from academia and there's, you know, of course they've shared with us that there's, you know, natural concern around this all this uncertainty and it causes distraction for them to as they think about where their next funds might come from for future grants.
+But in the meantime, it's understandable that, and we have several members of our board who come from academia and And there's, you know, of course, they've shared with us that there's, you know, natural concern around all this uncertainty, and it causes distraction for them to, as they think about where their next funds might come from for future grants.
 So that's why I think certainty as to where the budgets are at will be the most important thing to calm down the academic market.
-That all being said, much of the double digit increases that have occurred in NIH funding over the past four or five years since COVID has been directed more towards infectious disease, vaccine development, things around COVID and such.
+That all being said, much of the double-digit increases that have occurred in NIH funding over the past four or five years since COVID has been directed more towards infectious disease, vaccine development, things around COVID and such.
 And that is not our sweet spot where our portfolio plays.
-And so and we've heard the administration say they want to defocus those areas.
-And so if that's where the cuts happen, that will likely ultimately be much less, if any impact to us and could actually be a tailwind, which is the lemonade I spoke of with regards to funds being redirected more towards traditional chronic diseases such as cancer, diabetes and neurology.
-And that's again where our portfolio strengths are.
+And we've heard the administration say they want to defocus those areas.
+And so if that's where the cuts happen, that will likely ultimately be much less, if any, impact to us and could actually be a tailwind, which is the lemonade I spoke of, with regards to funds being redirected more towards chronic diseases such as cancer, diabetes, and neurology.
+And that's, again, where our portfolio strengths are.
 So that's how we think about it.

 speaker